-It might be a basic thing, but being able to pump up your tyre is an essential skill as a cyclist.
+It might be a basic thing, but being able to pump up your bike’s tyres is an essential skill for any cyclist.

-A lot of you will already know how to do this, but for those who don’t, the different valve types, pumps and more importantly what pressure to pump your tyre to can be a bit overwhelming.
+A lot of you will already know how to do this, but for those who don’t, the different valve types, pumps and, more importantly, what pressure to pump your tyre can be a bit overwhelming.
 Let us guide you through the process.

 How does my tyre hold air?